organize paperwork without a filing cabinet

 Stay organized right on your desktop with stackable desktop trays, sorters, and in/out baskets.
 Desktop containers keep related papers corralled without taking up much surface space.
 Ideal items include three-tier stacking trays, expandable accordion file sorters, and pull-out inbox/outbox baskets.

 Use the trays to sort by project, date, or category.
 Drop receipts, bills, or notes in easily.
 When a project is complete, bundle related papers together and file them away in the appropriate hanging folder or storage bin to clear the workspace.
+To organize paperwork without a filing cabinet, desktop solutions work perfectly for keeping current paperwork within easy reach.

 Re-purpose Furniture